dusangrujicic/cord19-visualizer/README.md

 Instructions for obtaining the human atlas can be found on the [Voxel-Man website] (https://www.voxel-man.com/segmented-inner-organs-of-the-visible-human/)

-The downloaded file contains images of the male head (head.zip) and torso (innerorgans.zip).
+The obtained model contains images of the male head (head.zip) and torso (innerorgans.zip).
 The unzipped directory innerograns/, contains the list of objects (organs), and three directories, CT/, labels/, rgb/.

 The innerorgans/rgb/ directory, which constains slices of the human atlas in the form of .tif images, is used in the visualization notebook.
 It should be moved to the data/ directory of the project prior to running the notebook.

-In case the model cannot be obtained, a mock file (body_volume_mock.npy) containing the anonymized body volume (just its outline), can be used to illustrate the principle.

 ### Fetching the data